XwhyZ-WHYLD/upif-specs/ARCHITECTURE.md

 ## 3. Layer Ordering Invariant (Critical)

-The following execution order is **MANDATORY**:
+The following execution order is **MANDATORY** for all UPIF-compliant systems:

+Each layer **MUST** complete successfully (or follow defined failure semantics) before control is passed to the next layer.

 An implementation **MUST NOT**:

 - Skip a layer
 - Reorder layers
+- Execute layers in parallel where ordering semantics are affected
-- Merge layers in a way that breaks logical sequencing
+- Merge layers in a manner that breaks logical sequencing

 Violating this order **INVALIDATES UPIF COMPLIANCE**.

+---

+### 3.1 Canonical Architecture Diagram

+**Figure 1** illustrates the normative logical architecture of UPIF and the mandatory ordering of layers defined in Section 3.

+The diagram is **conceptual and protocol-level**.
+It does not prescribe implementation details, infrastructure, transport mechanisms, cryptographic systems, or model internals.

 ---